 Common names include: African clawed frog, African claw-toad frog, and common platanna.

 This species of aquatic frog inhabits the shallow rivers, ponds, and lakes of sub-Saharan Africa; in both arid and semi-arid climates.

-Their native range include Angola, Cameroon, Congo, Kenya, Namibia, Nigeria, South Africa, Sudan, Uganda, Zambia, etc. As an invasive species, they have been introduced to other parts of the world and can be found in countries like Chile, France, Mexico, the United States, and the United Kingdom.
+Their native range includes Angola, Cameroon, Congo, Kenya, Namibia, Nigeria, South Africa, Sudan, Uganda, Zambia, etc. As an invasive species, they have been introduced to other parts of the world and can be found in countries like Chile, France, Mexico, the United States, and the United Kingdom.